owntech-foundation/Core/docs/environment_setup.md

 ![Compilation Complete](images/fig4-compilation_complete.png)

 !!! note
-    In the unlikely event that you cannot compile, please refer to the troubleshooting section below.
+    If you encounter an error during compilation, please refer to the troubleshooting section below.

 ### Step 7 - Prepare your hardware

-Before we start, make sure that you meet the requirements below
+Before running the code, make sure that you meet the following requirements:

-!!! note "Hardware Requirements"
+!!! note "Requirements for running the code on a board"
-     - Have your [VSCode Environment](#setup-your-work-environment) already setup
+     - Have your [VS Code Environment](#setup-your-work-environment) already set up
      - Run your first compilation [successfully](#step-6---build-our-core-code).
      - Have an USB-C cable ready
      - Have a SPIN board ready (stand-alone or embedded on a TWIST)